-4.8.2 Profile Table
+4.3.5.2 Profile Table

 This page provides IPMC Profile related configurations.
 The IPMC profile is used to deploy the access control on IP multicast streams.
-It is allowed to create a maximum of 64 Profiles with a maximum of 128 corresponding rules for each.
-The Profile Table screen in Figure 4-8-5 appears.
+It is allowed to create at maximum 64 Profiles with at maximum 128 corresponding rules for each.
+The Profile Table screen in Figure 4-3-5-5 appears.